-- We want maximum visibility and maximum reuse. - The more interesting science is done referencing my paper, the better for me. --- ## Group work before we go on Discuss in pairs or groups (5-10 minutes): - Come up with .emph[reasons for sharing] your scripts/code/data - Also think about .emph[reasons for not sharing] - Why is software often treated differently from papers We will discuss our findings as a class. --- ## What are the benefits of sharing software? - Easier to find and reproduce (.emph[scientific reproducibility]) - More trustworthy: others can verify correctness and find and report bugs - Enables others to build on top of your code (derivative work, .emph[provided the license allows it]) - Others can submit features/improvements - Others can fix bugs - Many tools and apps are free for open source ([GitHub](https://github.com), [Travis CI](https://travis-ci.org), [Appveyor](https://www.appveyor.com), [Read the Docs](https://readthedocs.org)) - Good for your CV: you can show what you have built --- ## Sharing is scary (1/2) - Fear of being scooped > .remark[Very unlikely that others will understand your code and publish before you without involving you in a collaboration.
+- We want maximum visibility and maximum reuse. - The more interesting science is done referencing my paper, the better for me. --- ## Group work before we go on Discuss/pool in pairs or groups (5-10 minutes): - Come up with .emph[reasons for sharing] your scripts/code/data - Also think about .emph[reasons for not sharing] - Why is software often treated differently from papers We will discuss our findings as a class. --- ## What are the benefits of sharing software? - Easier to find and reproduce (.emph[scientific reproducibility]) - More trustworthy: others can verify correctness and find and report bugs - Enables others to build on top of your code (derivative work, .emph[provided the license allows it]) - Others can submit features/improvements - Others can fix bugs - Many tools and apps are free for open source ([GitHub](https://github.com), [Travis CI](https://travis-ci.org), [Appveyor](https://www.appveyor.com), [Read the Docs](https://readthedocs.org)) - Good for your CV: you can show what you have built - Discourages competitors.
+If others can't build on your work, they will make competing work, --- ## Sharing is scary (1/2) - Fear of being scooped > .remark[A license can avoid it.
+Anyway, it is very unlikely that others will understand your code and publish before you without involving you in a collaboration.
 Sharing is a form of publishing.] - Exposes possibly "ugly code" > .remark[In practice almost nobody will judge the quality of your code.] - Others may find bugs > .remark[Isn't this good?
 Would you not like to use a code which gives people the chance to locate bugs?] --- ## Sharing is scary (2/2) - Others may require support and ask too many questions > .remark[This can become a problem: use tools and community and protect your time.] - Fear of losing control over the direction of the project > .remark[Open source does not mean everybody can change **your version**.] - "Bad" derivative projects may appear > .remark[It will be clear which is the official version.] --- ## Sharing code

 .quote["I did all the ground work and they get to do the interesting science?"] - Sharing code and encouraging .emph[derivative work] may boost your academic impact. --- ## Journal policy as motivation for sharing [From Science editorial policy:](https://www.sciencemag.org/authors/science-journals-editorial-policies) > "We require that all computer code used for modeling and/or data analysis > that is not commercially available be deposited in a publicly accessible > repository upon publication.
 In rare exceptional cases where security > concerns or competing commercial interests pose a conflict, code-sharing > arrangements that still facilitate reproduction of the work should be > discussed with your Editor no later than the revision stage."
 [From Nature editorial policy:](https://www.nature.com/authors/policies/availability.html) > "An inherent principle of publication is that others should be able to > replicate and build upon the authors' published claims.
 A condition of > publication in a Nature Research journal is that authors are required to make > materials, data, code, and associated protocols promptly available to readers > without undue qualifications.
 Any restrictions on the availability of > materials or information must be disclosed to the editors at the time of > submission.
 Any restrictions must also be disclosed in the submitted > manuscript." --- ## Journal policy as motivation for sharing However a study showed that despite these policies, many people still do not share their code 😞 : [https://www.pnas.org/content/115/11/2584](https://www.pnas.org/content/115/11/2584).
 This paper includes samples of charming author responses such as > "When you approach a PI for the source codes and raw data, you better explain > who you are, whom you work for, why you need the data and what you are going > to do with it." --- ## Social coding